Rebellion Developments: Expansion and comics (2000–2009)

 Over the course of the decade, Rebellion underwent rapid expansion with numerous acquisitions of other studios and properties.
 This wave of expansions included the purchase of 2000 AD from Fleetway Publications, which began Rebellion's first foray into comic books.
 In addition to further publications under the label, Rebellion began to develop associated characters for the games market.
 In 2003 Rebellion released the game Judge Dredd: Dredd vs. Death.

 In 2004, Rebellion entered a deal with DC Comics to reprint several 2000 AD stories in trade paperback form, including Judge Dredd, Strontium Dog, Nikolai Dante, and Sinister Dexter.
 When DC left the venture, citing poor sales, Rebellion created its own line of American graphic novels that were distributed through Simon & Schuster.
 In 2005 Rebellion also created the series Judge Dredd: The Complete Case Files, which has begun reprinting almost every appearance of Judge Dredd in chronological order.

 Rebellion's 2005 game Sniper Elite was awarded "Best PC/Console Game" in the TIGA Awards of 2005.
 Following the release, Rebellion acquired numerous games studios and properties.
 This began in 2006 with the purchase of Tomb Raider developers Core Design from Eidos Interactive, as well as Strangelite from Empire Interactive, and Elixir Studios' former IPs including Evil Genius and Republic: The Revolution.
 The acquisitions made Rebellion the largest independent game developer in Europe.

 Acquisitions later in the decade were predominantly associated with the growing publishing wing of the company, including Blackfish Publishing and Mongoose Publishing in 2008, followed by Cubicle 7 and Solaris Books in 2009.
 On 14 July 2009, the company purchased the Ground Control, Empire Earth, Lords of Magic and Lords of the Realm franchises from Activision.
-These were ex-Sierra Entertainment properties that the company offloaded due to their new long-term strategy following the Vivendi Games merger.
+These were ex-Sierra Entertainment properties that the company offloaded due to its new long-term strategy following the Vivendi Games merger.

 Closure of Derby studio (2009–2010)

 In 2009, Rebellion's Rogue Warrior game received poor reviews.
 This was followed by Aliens vs. Predator in 2010, published by Sega, which received a mixed critical reception, but debuted at number one on the UK all formats chart.
-Significant changes were made in 2010, including staff cuts at their main studio in Oxford as well as the closure of Rebellion Derby – the former Core Design studio which had only been purchased four years previously.
-Studio CEO Jason Kingsley discussed pivoting their focus to smaller titles in the wake of the changes.
+Significant changes were made in 2010, including staff cuts at its main studio in Oxford as well as the closure of Rebellion Derby – the former Core Design studio which had only been purchased four years previously.
+Studio CEO Jason Kingsley discussed pivoting its focus to smaller titles in the wake of the changes.
 The move coincided with the end of a property lease.
 Kingsley commented that "growth is sometimes painful, never more so than in the current climate and we have had to take a long hard look at how we operate our studio network.
 Strategically we have decided to review the need for the Derby facilities."